-Find out about low-down and no-down mortgage loan programs.
+Learn about low-down and no-down mortgage loans.

-- VA mortgages
+- VA loans

-Guaranteed by the Department of Veterans Affairs, a VA loan qualifies service people and veterans.
-This specialized loan does not require a down payment, has limited closing costs, and provides the benefit of a competitive rate of interest.
-While the loans are not actually issued by the VA, the office certifies applicants by issuing eligibility certificates.
+Guaranteed by the Department of Veterans Affairs, a VA loan assists veterens and service people.
+This special loan requires no down payment, has reduced closing costs, and provides the advantage of a competitive interest rate.
+Even though the VA does not actually finance the mortgage loans, it does certify eligibility to apply for a VA mortgage.